Community Team Reps for 2023

 Her contributions to the WordPress community began as co-lead organizer of WordCampWordCamp WordCamps are casual, locally-organized conferences covering everything related to WordPress.
 They're one of the places where the WordPress community comes together to teach one another what they’ve learned throughout the year and share the joy.
 Learn more.
 Osaka 2012, lead organizer of WordCamp Kansai 2014 and WordCamp Ogijima 2020, and a member of the organizing team for WordCamp Japan and WordCamp Asia, and a member of the organizing team at WordCamp Japan and WordCamp Asia.

-She currently contributes to the WordPress project as Community Team deputyDeputy Community Deputies are a team of people all over the world who review WordCamp and Meetup applications, interview lead organizers, and generally keep things moving at WordCamp Central.
-Find more about deputies in our Community Deputy Handbook..
+She currently contributes to the WordPress project as Community Team deputyProgram Supporter Community Program Supporters (formerly Deputies) are a team of people worldwide who review WordCamp and Meetup applications, interview lead organizers, and keep things moving at WordCamp Central.
+Find more about program supporters in our Program Supporter Handbook..

 She is interested in diversifying and revitalizing the WordPress community.
 She has been leading diversity speaker training in Japan since 2018.